Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 Feel free to get creative and load it up with all the toppings – such as toasted pumpkin seeds, roasted maple chickpeas, bacon bits, Parmesan cheese, a drizzle of olive oil or fresh herbs for added flavor and texture.

-Serve with an easy side salad by tossing any of your favorite greens in a healthy dressing recipe for a simple and delicious soup & salad night!
+Serve with an easy side salad by tossing any of your favorite greens in an easy salad dressing recipe for a simple and delicious soup & salad night!

 Ingredients & Modifications